xdrip-js/Logger/README.md

 tail -f /var/log/openaps/logger-loop.log
 ```

 Insert the new Dexcom g5 sensor.
-Notify Logger of this insertion by using one of the two methods below:

-Nightscout Treatment CGM Sensor Insert
+Notify Logger of this insertion by using one of the two methods (Nightscout Treatment CGM Sensor Insert) or run ```g5-insert``` from the command line
-  or
-Run ```g5-insert``` from the command line

 Start the new Dexcom g5 sensor by using one of the two methods (Nightscout Treatment CGM Sensor Start) or (run ```g5-start``` from the command line)